Endometrial biopsy

 Interactions with Other Treatments

-Interactions between endometrial resection and other treatments are relatively rare but require attention to the following:
+Interactions between endometrial biopsy and other treatments are relatively limited but require attention to the following:

 • Hormone replacement therapy: may affect the accuracy of the results